CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 ## Sign up for a Developer Azure Support Plan

 New accounts may be restricted to what virtual machines can be created by quota.
-If you have a pay-as-you go account or a free account, you need to sign up for the $29.99 per month support account in order to create a support request to increase the quota limit for the HC44rs or the HBv120 machines that are used in this tutorial.
+With a pay-as-you go account or a free account, you need to sign up for the $29.99 per month support account in order to create a support request to increase the quota limit for the HC44rs or the HBv120 machines that are used in this tutorial.
+With an enterprise account, the support plan is included.

+## Request quotas increase for access to virtual machines used in this tutorial

-## Request a quota increase for the HTC Queue - HC Family of vCPUs
+### Request a quota increase for the HTC Queue - HC Family of vCPUs

 From the Azure Portal, search for quotas, select the Quotas Service.
 Click on Compute.